 CAP and CLIA inspectors are starting to familiarize themselves with these guidelines and the recertification process will become more tenuous.
 Laboratories that have implemented the new requirements and recommendations reduce the risk of having deficiencies found during inspections.
 Having a LIMS that can demonstrate effective management of these high complexity molecular processes, contributes to the growth and validity of the laboratory.

 The food and beverage industry is continuing to expand scientifically and at the same time face more regulatory constraints.
-There has been an increase in the recalls issued and this may be due to the enforcement of the Food Safety Modernization Act (FSMA).
-Many recalls are based on the increased capability to perform more effective molecular testing of the products released to the market.
 As genomic tests are becoming more common for the identification of food borne pathogens, the ability to perform molecular testing, can expands past the inspection laboratories to become part of food and beverage manufacturers quality process prior to the release of product.
-Thus benefiting the industry by reducing product recalls.
 And as nutritional science continues to advance, there will be a need to demonstrate the genetic or molecular profile of food and beverage products, again expanding the laboratory’s need to manage molecular processes.

 Besides manufactures who are creating molecular products for use within the industry as well as the life sciences research and clinical fields, molecular processes are becoming more commonplace in the Biopharmaceutical industry and not just during the research and development phase.
 One of the most complex molecular processes, Next Generation Sequencing (NGS) is turning into an opportune tool for the characterization of biological products, such as viral vaccines, cell lines, final drug products.
 At the same time instruments that create oligonucleotides are being utilized to create molecular tags used in other molecular assays and more recently to molecularly label manufactured products, for the ultimate identification of product origin.
 Having a LIMS that can track the manufacturing process from start to finish and include the molecular functionalities provides traceability of the product and source materials and quality metrics.